bpb27/rewa/NOTES.md

 # feature shit

 - try kysely + turso + cloudflare
+- 855 jobs for 200k crew_on_movies, make into it's own table, drop index

 - show crew should be a modal w/ image name role, ideally clickable
 - similar for show case